HJRichardson/Sudoku/README.md

 ## Version 2: GUI

 This sudoku version has a Graphical User Interface (GUI) to make the game more interactive.
-Currently, the GUI version contains the feature to allow the user to manually enter or clear fields within a sudoku grid.
-An image of the interactive grid is shown below.
+The main sudoku frame for this version can be seen below:

 ![Sudoku Grid GUI](https://github.com/HJRichardson/Sudoku/blob/main/screenshots/SudokuGridGUI.png?raw=true)